THE TRUTH ABOUT HALLOWEEN

 HALLOWEEN TODAY

-still dress in costume and go trick-or-treating: begging in a sense, for food while
+Most of the ancient symbols and traditions of Halloween still exist today.
+Youngstersstill dress in costume and go trick-or-treating: begging in a sense, for food while

 promising to refrain from evil deeds.
 And, too, they still light their candles, although